elcolumbio/mlrepricer/README.md

 from mlrepricer import helper
 from mlrepricer import listener, parser

-listener()  # will pull and delete messages from sqs forever
+listener.main()  # will pull and delete messages from sqs forever

 helper.load_dataframe()  # returns the cleaned dataframe
 ```